How to Append String to Bash Variable? [2 Effective Ways]

 You can read our Comparative Analysis of Methods to distinguish between these two methods and pick the best one for your needs.

-The simplest way to append the string to a variable is to use the += operator.
+The simplest way to append the string to a variable is to use the addition assignment operator (+=).
+This operator can concatenate a string to a variable.
 Here, I will develop a Bash script that will append a string to a variable.
-To do so, follow the below procedures.
+Check out the bash script:

 #!/bin/bash